 Your Web-host, Bill Abruzzo

 Ciao!
-I am a food blogger, cookbook author, personal chef and passionate Italophile!
+I am a cookbook author and passionate Italophile!
 I have been cooking Italian food and traveling to Italy for over 35 years.
 If you also love Italian food and traveling to Italy, then come with me on a culinary adventure.
 I will introduce you to the regional cuisines of Italy, and provide you with delicious recipes and cooking tips each week in my food blog.
 My travel pages provide detailed travel information about interesting places and will certainly entice you to start planning your next trip to Italy.
 Also, be sure to ramble through my web pages where you will find useful information on Italian cuisine, food traditions, holiday menus, Italian ingredients, and much more.
 I also offer cooking lessons.
 I can show you in just a few easy steps how to prepare classic Italian recipes using traditional techniques and ingredients.
 And please, be sure to comment on the recipes posted each week in my food blog!
 If you would like detailed information on a particular food or travel topic, then please take a moment to become a member of Recipesandramblings.com and send me an internal email with your inquiry.
 Grazie Mille!
 Please enjoy my website!

 By Bill Abruzzo, January 14, 2015